-A. Basic information: Please refer to table 8.
+- A. Basic information: Please refer to table 8. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: - (a) Purchasing amount and percentage and related receivables' percentage and ending balance: Please refer to tables 6 and 9. - (b) Selling amount and percentage and related receivables' percentage and ending balance: Please refer to tables 6 and 9. - (c) Property transaction amounts and gains and loss arising from them: None. - (d) Ending balance and purpose of provision of endorsements/guarantees or collaterals: None.

-- B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: - (a) Purchasing amount and percentage and related receivables' percentage and balance as at December 31, 2021: Please refer to tables 6 and 9. - (b) Selling amount and percentage and related receivables' percentage and balance as at December 31, 2021: Please refer to tables 6 and 9. - (c) Property transaction amounts and gains and loss arising from them: None. - (d) Balance and purpose of provision of endorsements/guarantees or collaterals as at December 31, 2021: None. - (e) Maximum balance, ending balance, interest rate range and interest for financing during the year ended December 31, 2021: Please refer to table 1. - (f) Other significant transactions that affected the gains and loss or financial status for the period, i.e. rendering/receiving of service: Please refer to table 9.
+- (e) Maximum balance, ending balance, interest rate range and interest for financing during the years ended December 31, 2022: Please refer to table 1. - (f) Other significant transactions that affected the gains and loss or financial status for the period, i.e. rendering/receiving of service: Please refer to table 9.